s-gbz/grilborzer.github.io/_posts/2020-07-27-trying-out-morning-pages.md

 I wrote 1,75 pages at home and finished the rest in the bus.
 The drive was a bit bumpy, but alright considering I used the time productively.

-**I want to** .. continue yesterdays work, but I need to get on with my masters expose.
+**I want to** .. continue yesterday’s work, but I need to get on with my master’s expose.

 # "Why it's 3 pages" - 17.07.2020
 **I feel** .. good and decided to have a day off.